 Step 1: Review the Operating Expenses/CAM (OpEx) Tab

-Note: Steps 1–4 are first-time setup; subsequent years can start on Step 5
+NOTE: Steps 1–4 are first-time setup; subsequent years can start on Step 5

 The first step is to ensure that your OpEx setup matches each lease accurately, because the OpEx tab determines how STRATAFOLIO calculates estimated annual expenses and the tenant’s share.